 Vinegar: If rinsing your vinyl windows with fresh water and polishing them with a spray polish does not remove all of their spots, the spots are very likely calcium deposits.
 Use a 10-percent solution of vinegar and water to clean them, rinse thoroughly after use, and apply a protectant.

-Canvas water repellents: As we reported in the December 2013 issue, some canvas waterproofing treatments are quite tough on vinyl and can ruin it within minutes.
+Canvas water repellents: As we reported in our report on canvas water repellents, some canvas waterproofing treatments are quite tough on vinyl and can ruin it within minutes.
 If you treat your canvas, be certain to apply a fresh protectant coat to the windows before you begin, cover the windows, and then wipe the vinyl with a cleaner/protectant after you are finished.

 Silicones and solvents: All manufacturers advise against using products on vinyl that contain silicones, petroleum solvents, or alcohols.
 Small amounts of certain alcohols are permitted in some cleaners but not the use of alcohol-based glass cleaners.